 Condemning Evil Versus Praising Good

-I answered a question on condemning evil versus praising good for Philosophy in Action Radio on 5 August 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on condemning evil versus praising good on 5 August 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Why do so many cultural commentaries condemn the evil rather than praise the good?
 The virtue of justice, properly understood, means that praising good is more important than condemning evil.
 As Leonard Peikoff says in Objectivism: The Philosophy of Ayn Rand: "The conventional view is that justice consists primarily in punishing the wicked.
 This view stems from the idea that evil is metaphysically powerful, while virtue is merely 'impractical idealism.'
 In the Objectivist philosophy, however, vice is the attribute to be scorned as impractical.
 For [Objectivists], therefore, the order of priority is reversed.
 Justice consists first not in condemning, but in admiring – and then in expressing one's admiration explicitly and in fighting for those one admires..." (pg 284).
 Despite that, the majority of cultural commentaries, including those written by Objectivists, focus on exposing and condemning evil, rather than praising the good.
 Why is that?
 Is it a mistake?